rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 <hr>

-Midtrans facilitates its customers by E-wallet.
-This payment method is compatible with [QR Code Indonesian Standard (QRIS)](https://www.bi.go.id/id/ruang-media/siaran-pers/Pages/SP_216219.aspx).
-Customers can make payments with GoPay, ShopeePay or any QRIS compatible E-wallet or banking app.
+?> This payment method is compatible with [QR Code Indonesian Standard (QRIS)](https://www.bi.go.id/id/ruang-media/siaran-pers/Pages/SP_216219.aspx), and can be paid with **any QRIS compatible e-Wallet or banking app**.

-GoPay is an E-wallet payment method by Gojek.
+GoPay is an *E-Wallet* payment method by Gojek.
 Users can pay using the Gojek apps, or any QRIS compatible app.
-The user flow varies when using a web browser (on a computer or a tablet) compared to a SmartPhone:
+The user flow is different for web browser (on a computer or a tablet) and smartphone:

 1. **QR Code** - This is the user flow on a web browser (on a computer or a tablet).
 User is shown a QR code and asked to scan using any QRIS compatible app, such as Gojek app.
 2. **Deeplink** - This is the user flow on a SmartPhone/mobile device.
 User gets redirected to the Gojek apps to finish payment.

-?> Please make sure to create your [Midtrans account](/en/midtrans-account/overview), before proceeding with this section.
+?> Please make sure to create your [Midtrans account](/en/midtrans-account/overview.md), before proceeding with this section.

 <details>
 <summary><b>Sequence Diagram</b></summary>
 <article>
-The overall GoPay end-to-end payment proccess can be illustrated in following sequence diagram:
+The overall GoPay end-to-end payment process can be illustrated in following sequence diagram:

 <!-- tabs:start -->